Reference

 - Catch plate

-- A welded steel plate on the latch side that stops a swing gate over-swinging past the closed position.
+- A welded plate on the latch side that stops a swing gate over-swinging past the closed position.
 Also a target for the latch tongue.

 - Catcher post